jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 filing a PR.
 Unfortunately, the Travis CI is also currently very slow and times out frequently, signaling false negatives.

-At the moment, https://bitcoinbuilds.org runs more quickly and reliably than the Travis CI (but runs fewer builds), so don't hesitate to consult it for early initial feedback when you push a PR or changes.
+At the moment, https://bitcoinbuilds.org runs more quickly and reliably than the Travis CI (but for the moment it tests fewer platforms), so don't hesitate to consult it for early initial feedback when you push a PR or changes.

 You can sign your commits using the [OpenTimestamps Git Integration](https://github.com/opentimestamps/opentimestamps-client/blob/master/doc/git-integration.md).